Biblical Theology

 Listen to this article

 This verse is part of the account of Hagar, the maidservant of Sarah, the wife of Abraham.
 Hagar had been mistreated by Sarah, and she fled from her presence into the wilderness.
 While she was there, the Angel of the Lord appeared to her and spoke with her.
-It was during this encounter that Hagar referred to the Lord as “Thou God seest me.”
+In that encounter Hagar called the Lord, “Thou God seest me.”

-This verse reminds us that God is not distant or uninterested in our lives.
+The verse reminds us that God is not distant or uninterested in our lives.
 He sees us, knows us intimately, and cares for us personally.
 It encourages us to have faith in His presence, trust in His providence, and acknowledge His sovereignty.
-We can take comfort in the fact that no matter where we are or what we are going through, God sees us and is actively involved in our lives.
+No matter where we are or what we are going through, we can take comfort in the fact that God sees us and is actively involved in our lives.

 Share this: